PLEASE NOTE – This survey has now closed and future records should be made on this website or direct to iRecord.

-One of our members, Dave Hubble, has made the following request for more Alder Leaf Beetle (Agelastica alni) records.
+One of our members has made the following request for more Alder Leaf Beetle (Agelastica alni) records.

 Although they are common enough not to require all local records simply for distribution purposes, they have recently been reported defoliating apple trees.
 This is new behaviour for the UK (it’s well known on the continent) and they are also known on other Rosaceae (fruit trees including apple, pear, plum, cherry etc., as well as bramble, rose, hawthorn, blackthorn etc.).
-So, if people could send records to Dave Hubble including the plant host along with the usual location, date, approx numbers and recorder name, that would be much appreciated.
-Dave’s contact is email@example.com.
+So, if people could submit records to [survey ended] including the plant host along with the usual location, date, approx numbers and recorder name, that would be much appreciated.

 Alder Leaf Beetle (Agelastica alni)